mblsha/cpm22/docs/ccp.md

 def save():    # SAVE n,<file>
     # args: number in comfcb text; writes memory to disk
+    # returns: A status from BDOS in real code; here none
     sectors = parse_number_from_comfcb()
     if fillfcb():
         error_from(staddr)